G-Mapper: Learning a Cover in the Mapper Construction: Methods

-The $G$-Mapper algorithm involves two key user-specified parameters: \text{{\fontfamily{cmtt}\selectfont AD\_threshold}}, the critical value corresponding to the significance level $\alpha$ for the statistical test, and \text{{\fontfamily{cmtt}\selectfont g\_overlap}}, the amount of overlap when an interval is split in two.
-One important thing to note is that unlike the Multipass AIC/BIC algorithm, the $G$-Mapper algorithm does not require the user to initialize an open cover.
-It will be shown that our $G$-Mapper perform well without initialization in the next section.
+The G-Mapper algorithm involves two key user-specified parameters: \text{{\fontfamily{cmtt}\selectfont AD\_threshold}}, the critical value corresponding to the significance level $\alpha$ for the statistical test, and \text{{\fontfamily{cmtt}\selectfont g\_overlap}}, the amount of overlap when an interval is split in two.
+Note that, although the number of parameters to be chosen remains unchanged, \text{{\fontfamily{cmtt}\selectfont AD\_threshold}} is a statistical measure that is easy to set, taking into account the distribution of the image of a lens function.
+In addition, unlike the Multipass AIC/BIC algorithm, the G-Mapper algorithm does not require the user to initialize an open cover.
+In the next section, we show G-Mapper performs well without this initialization.

 The first parameter is \text{{\fontfamily{cmtt}\selectfont AD\_threshold}} corresponding to the significance level $\alpha$ for the statistical test.
 The significance level is the probability of making a Type I error meaning we incorrectly reject the null hypothesis $H_0$.
-As the number of intervals of a cover (resolution) in the conventional Mapper algorithm, \text{{\fontfamily{cmtt}\selectfont AD\_threshold}} influences the number of nodes of the output graph.
+As the parameter (resolution) for the number of intervals of a cover in the conventional Mapper algorithm, \text{{\fontfamily{cmtt}\selectfont AD\_threshold}} influences the number of nodes of the output graph.
 Setting a lower threshold segments the given data into more pieces, which produces a more detailed Mapper graph with more nodes.
-Taking a high threshold yields gives coarse-grained visualization with the graph with a few nodes.
+Taking a high threshold yields a coarse-grained visualization with the graph having fewer nodes.

 The second parameter is \goverlap which specifies how much two intervals should overlap when applying a split.
-In the $G$-Mapper algorithm, a split is made using the means and variances estimated by the GMM together with this parameter.
+In the G-Mapper algorithm, a split is made utilizing the means and variances estimated by the GMM together with this parameter.
 As the overlap parameter (gain) in the conventional Mapper algorithm, \goverlap controls relationships between overlapping clusters.
 Increasing this parameter generates more edges between nodes in the Mapper graph, which results in a more compact graph representation.
-Decreasing this parameter leads the output Mapper graph to become less connected, segmenting nodes in the graph into smaller groups.
+Decreasing this parameter makes the output Mapper graph less connected, segmenting nodes in the graph into smaller groups.